Fanatics Sportsbook promo code: Get $100 FanCash and up to $100 back in FanCash for Vikings vs. Bears on NFL Monday Night Football

-Fanatics Sportsbook promo code: Get $100 FanCash + up to $100 back in FanCash for Bears vs. Vikings on Monday
+Fanatics Sportsbook promo code: Get $100 FanCash + up to $100 back in FanCash for Bears vs. Vikings on MNF

 Fanatics now offers a Game Day Guarantee, which gives new users $100 FanCash and up to $100 back in FanCash every football gameday with the Fanatics Sportsbook promo code